 Whether it's a bike tour through Italy, France or Turkey, every adventure tour has a "life" of its own.
 If the company has been offering a tour for a long time, they can tell you all about it.
 If it's a new tour, there are probably some bugs that need working out.
 That may be okay if they're a reputable travel company.
 But you should at least ask.

 Each of our bicycle tours has it’s own history, so call us to ask about a specific trip.
-For the last 10 – 15 years we have been consistently offering tours in Italy, Spain, France, Greece, and Costa Rica.
+For the last 10 – 15 years we have been consistently throughout Europe.
 We have been cycling in Argentina and Chile since 2004 and have been offering trips in Eastern Europe since 2006.

 6. What is your most popular active vacation, and why?
 This lets you know where and in what they specialize.
 They should be able to tell you a lot about this particular tour.